ibm-cloud-docs/vmwaresolutions/archiref/fortigate/implementation.md

 When deployed to a management cluster, the FortiGate appliances’ HA interfaces are connected to a dedicated logical switch.

-When deployed to an edge services cluster, the FortiGate appliances’ HA interfaces are connected to the storage VLAN used by the edge services cluster.
+When deployed to an edge gateway cluster, the FortiGate appliances’ HA interfaces are connected to the storage VLAN used by the edge gateway cluster.

 ### Firewall interfaces
 {: #fortigate-implementation-firewall-network}

 When deployed to a management cluster, the remaining firewall interfaces for the FortiGate appliances are attached to the management network yet with no IP addresses assigned.
 You must assign these interfaces to the networks you want to protect.

-When deployed ot an edge services cluster, the FortiGate VM appliances are connected to the {{site.data.keyword.cloud_notm}} transit network and configured to peer with the {{site.data.keyword.cloud_notm}} customer routers.
-Define appropriate firewall rules before you configure your VLANs to be protected by the edge services cluster.
+When deployed ot an edge gateway cluster, the FortiGate VM appliances are connected to the {{site.data.keyword.cloud_notm}} transit network and configured to peer with the {{site.data.keyword.cloud_notm}} customer routers.
+Define appropriate firewall rules before you configure your VLANs to be protected by the edge gateway cluster.

 ## VMware DRS and reservations
 {: #fortigate-implementation-drs}